Leslie Gelberger tragedy: Ports of Auckland fined $424,000 for 'systemic failure'

 More slowed the vessel and turned it around but after seeing no oil in the water - or Gelberger's body - he returned to port.

 Judge Kevin Phillips said Gelberger's death was not a factor in sentencing both the Ports of Auckland and More.
-Instead the issue was over a "systemic failure" from continuous speeding breaches by Ports of Auckland-operated vessels between April 2017 and January 2018.
+Instead, the issue was over a "systemic failure" from continuous speeding breaches by Ports of Auckland-operated vessels between April 2017 and January 2018.

-The judge fined Ports of Auckland $424,000 plus court costs and More $8400 plus court costs.
+The judge fined Ports of Auckland $424,000 plus court costs, and More $8400 plus court costs.

 Despite not being required to make any reparations to Gelberger's family, Ports of Auckland has made a payment of $220,000 to recognise the tragedy.